 Wish you could take a summer vacation to Europe without the cost of flying across the Atlantic?
-A road trip north of the border to
+A road trip north of the border to Montreal is not quite the same, but it is a great family destination with a much cheaper price tag.

 My kids have been obsessed with Paris for as long as I can remember, and while I am hoping to give them the experience of the real thing one day, Montreal was a great way to try out travel to a foreign city without breaking the bank.
 Although most Montreal residents speak both French and English, the language that we were always greeted in first was French giving the girls great motivation to learn a few key phrases for basic communication.
 As any bustling city, Montreal has a huge amount of options for sleeping, eating and playing so narrowing it down to a few short paragraphs can be difficult.
 The information below reflects our 3 day/3 night trip in early August with my two daughters ages 8 and 9.